ys09123/notesvault/README.md

 ---

-## ✨ Features (Planned & In Progress)
+## ✨ Features (Planned)

-* ✅ Browse notes and PYQs by subject/semester
+* Browse notes and PYQs by subject/semester
-* ✅ Search and filter by keywords
+* Search and filter by keywords
-* ✅ Add new notes manually (or from JSON for demo)
+* Add new notes manually (or from JSON for demo)
-* ✅ Responsive design for all devices
+* Responsive design for all devices
-* ✅ Dark/light mode toggle
+* Dark/light mode toggle
-* ⏳ Upload UI and metadata editing (Upcoming)
+* Upload UI and metadata editing
-* ⏳ Tag-based filtering (Upcoming)
+* Tag-based filtering

 ---